 - a showing that the suspect never agreed to do the specific work as alleged;

-- the undercover detectives entrapped the worker who was not predisposed to commit the crime.
+- the undercover detectives entrapped a worker not predisposed to commit the crime.

-We fight these types of cases throughout the greater Tampa Bay area including in the Sixth Judicial Circuit which includes both Pinellas County and Pasco County, FL.
+We fight these cases throughout the greater Tampa Bay area, including in the Sixth Judicial Circuit, which includes Pinellas County and Pasco County, FL.